Revolut Review – Is it the best way to take money abroad in 2019?

 - Buy and exchange cryptocurrencies

-The fintech company currently has more than two million customers across the UK and Europe, and continues to develop its proposition.
-For example, it plans to launch commission-free share trading later this year.
+The fintech company currently has more than three million customers across the UK and Europe, and continues to develop its proposition.

 How does the Revolut card work?